-9.1.6.5.1 EU/UK GAAP Plus Approach - Invested Assets
+9.1.5.3.1 EU/UK Solvency II Approach - Invested Assets

-755. IAS 39/IFRS 9 (and IAS 40 for investment property) allows for the use of several valuation methodologies, under specific conditions.
+701. IAS 39/IFRS 9 (and IAS 40 for investment property) allows for the use of several valuation methodologies, under specific conditions.
 For the purpose of the GAAP Plus Balance Sheet, to ensure consistency with the valuation of insurance liabilities, invested assets are reported at fair value.
 As a proxy, EU and UK IAIGs can apply the same adjustments as per the reference ICS (MAV).

-9.1.6.5.2 EU/UK GAAP GAAP Plus Approach - Insurance Liabilities and Reinsurance Recoverables
+9.1.5.3.2 EU/UK Solvency II Approach - Insurance Liabilities and Reinsurance Recoverables

-756. EU and UK IAIGs start with their general purpose GAAP consolidated balance sheet and perform the necessary adjustments to arrive at their Solvency II regulatory valuation (including the specifications below).
-This will provide the balances for reporting insurance liabilities and investment contracts for GAAP Plus in the current year of Field Testing.
+702. EU and UK IAIGs start with their general purpose GAAP consolidated balance sheet and perform the necessary adjustments to arrive at their Solvency II regulatory valuation (including the specifications below).
+This will provide the balances for reporting insurance liabilities and investment contracts.

-757. The following adjustments are made to the Solvency II insurance liability balances in order to derive GAAP Plus figures:
+703. The following adjustments are made to the Solvency II insurance liability balances in order to derive GAAP Plus figures: